ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * Group - How the data has been broken into subsets.
 Also know as Imputation Class.
 * Contributor - A member of the sample, identified by a unique identifier.
-* Periodicity - the length of a period within the dataset
+* Periodicity - The length of a period within the dataset
 * Record - A set of values for each contributor and period
 * Target Period - The period currently undergoing imputation.
-* Predictive Period - The period directly preceeding or succeeding the target period with respect to the periodocity of the dataset.
+* Predictive Period - The period directly preceeding or succeeding the target period with respect to the periodicity of the dataset.
 * Target Record - A contributor's record in the target period.
 * Predictive Record - A contributor's record in the predictive period.
 * Responder - A contributor who has responded to the survey within a given